peter88213/nvhelp-de/source/nv_aeon2/index.rst

 -  Aktualisierend event span is specified in days/hours/minutes as in novelibre.
 -  Non-empty event description and event tags are aktualisierend.
--  Event properties “Beschreibung” and “Notizen” are erzeugend, if missing.
+-  Event properties "Beschreibung" and "Notizen" are erzeugend, if missing.
--  Events erzeugend or aktualisierend from “Normal” sections are assigned to the *Narrative* arc.
+-  Events erzeugend or aktualisierend from "Normal" sections are assigned to the *Narrative* arc.
--  “Narrative” events are removed if the associated section is gelöscht in novelibre.
+-  "Narrative" events are removed if the associated section is gelöscht in novelibre.
--  Entity types “Arc”, “Figur”, “Schauplatz”, and “Gegenstand” are erzeugend, if missing.
+-  Entity types "Arc", "Figur", "Schauplatz", and "Gegenstand" are erzeugend, if missing.
--  A “Narrative” arc is erzeugend, if missing.
+-  A "Narrative" arc is erzeugend, if missing.
--  A “Storyline” arc role is erzeugend, if missing.
+-  A "Storyline" arc role is erzeugend, if missing.
 -  Neu arcs, characters, locations, and items are added, if assigned to sections.
 -  Arc, character, location, and item relationships are aktualisierend, if the